mohamedsalama677/Basics-for-gen-AI/section_3_quantization/README.md

 anywhere with a small memory footprint and no Python required.
-Raw GPU throughput is lower than AWQ/GPTQ on a proper GPU, but for **local / desktop apps, offline use, or "no GPU available"** it's unbeatable for portability — which is exactly why **Section 4 of this same submission serves a GGUF model in a CPU-only Docker container**.
+Raw GPU throughput is lower than AWQ/GPTQ on a proper GPU, but for **local / desktop apps, offline use, or "no GPU available"** it's unbeatable for portability — which is exactly why **Section 4 of this same repo serves a GGUF model in a CPU-only Docker container**.

 **Decision in one line:** fine-tuning or quick experiments → **bitsandbytes**; high-throughput GPU serving, quantize-once → **AWQ**